Marc Fennell: Other television work

 In 2021, Fennell hosted the Australian version of The School That Tried to End Racism for the ABC.
 That year, Fennell also began hosting the Australian version of Mastermind, replacing Jennifer Byrne.
 In December 2021, Fennell presented Framed a four-part SBS documentary into the theft of Picasso's painting The Weeping Woman.

 In 2023, he presented The Kingdom, a feature-length SBS documentary which premiered on 11 June 2023 and which investigated his former Pentecostal religion, in particular the successes and controversies of the Hillsong Church and the rise in new megachurches in Australia.
 Later that year, he presented his 3-part investigation The Mission: The Strangest Art Heist You Never Heard Of about art works stolen in 1986 from the New Norcia Monastery in regional Western Australia.

 In 2025 he appeared as a contestant on Claire Hooper's House of Games.
 Fennell hosted Tell Me What You Really Think, a four-part series which premiered on SBS in October 2025.
 In the series, Fennell and guests discuss sensitive topics at a dinner party.

 Personal life

-Fennell is married and has two children.
+Fennell married Madeleine Genner, and they have two children.